steve-chavez/mssqlREST/README.md

  - [x] Support for PROCEDURE(Only OUT parameters as result, even SQL server sp_help doesn't know return type when using RETURN, also in t-sql only INOUT parameters exist)
  - [x] Support for user impersonation.
+ - [x] Support for GET with CSV response.
+ - [x] Support for POST with CSV Content-Type.
+ - [x] Support for explicit nulls in requests.

 ## Improvements